-Contact the Office of Compliance and Policy by visiting our webpage.
+Contact the Office of Compliance & Policy by visiting our webpage.

-The FAA published an interpretation of “Educational Usage” that specifies when the usage is allowable and the requirements.
-The Compliance & Policy office assists the faculty and staff to determine appropriate usage.
+The FAA published an interpretation of “Educational Usage” that specifies when the usage is allowed and the requirements of such usage.
+The Compliance & Policy Office assists the faculty and staff to determine appropriate usage.
 See the form below.
-Regular, recreational/hobbyist use is not currently allowed on, over, from/to campus.
+Regular, recreational/hobbyist use is not currently allowed on, over, or from/to campus.
 This small usage category applies when a student operates a UAS to further their aviation-related education at an accredited educational institution, and not merely for hobby or recreation.

 Generally, the student hobbyist may not (1) fly UAS on behalf of Mines’ or a faculty/staff member in place of proper licensing or (2) receive any compensation (e.g., on/from a research project) related to that person’s operation of the aircraft at such events.
 This would transform the use to commercial or research, which has specific guidelines provided above.

 Location, Safety Worksheet, and Recording requirements identified above apply to the Student use of UAS.
-Faculty may not pilot the Student/Educational use, except in emergent circumstances.
+Faculty may not pilot the UAS for Student/Educational use except in emergency circumstances.

 FAA Memorandum on Educational Use of UAS (May 4, 2016)